Artificial Intelligence (AI) Learning Centre

 Current limitations in assessing performance of AI models

-As artificial intelligence (AI) tools become increasingly prevalent in healthcare, practitioners should be aware of several key challenges in evaluating their true capabilities and limitations.
+As AI tools become increasingly prevalent in healthcare, practitioners should be aware of several key challenges in evaluating their true capabilities and limitations.

 What can I do right now?

+- Start low.
 Starting with low-risk, non-clinical tasks is a good approach to gain an understanding and confidence in how AI-powered tools function in clinical workflow.
-While there are many different products available, the challenges of AI in healthcare are significant, see AI in CDSS, and clinicians should consider the risks inherent in possible engagement with AI tools for various tasks.

 Tasks in primary care range from low-risk administrative functions to high-risk clinical decision support, with risk levels generally correlating to the degree of clinical involvement.
 As risk increases, so should the level of management, mitigation, and oversight, including stricter protocols, mandatory clinician review, regular audits, and clear escalation procedures.